mvrcii/vesuvius_challenge_2023/README.md

 #### Note
 To make communication about the different fragments easier during development, we assigned an alias name to each fragment e.g. `SUNSTREAKER` == `20231031143852`.
 The full mapping of fragment aliases to their IDs can be seen in `utility/fragments.json` inside the docker image.
+References to these aliases can be found through the code, configs etc.

 ### 1. Set up the data locally
 When running the docker container, you need to mount a local data directory to the data directory in the docker container.
 The code expects a `data` directory on your local machine to contain a directory called `fragments`which in turn